RideAmigosCorp/flutter-apns-only/README.md

 # apns

-⛔️ DEPRECATED ⛔️

-This package is not longer maintained.
-Please write message or GitHub issue if you want to take it over and end deprecated state.

-Plugin to implement APNS push notifications on iOS and Firebase on Android.
+Plugin to implement APNS push notifications on iOS

-## Why this plugin was made?

-Currently, the only available push notification plugin is `firebase_messaging`.
-This means that, even on iOS, you will need to setup firebase and communicate with Google to send push notification.
-This plugin solves the problem by providing native APNS implementation while leaving configured Firebase for Android.

 ## Usage
-1. Configure firebase on Android according to instructions: https://pub.dartlang.org/packages/firebase_messaging.

 2. On iOS, make sure you have correctly configured your app to support push notifications, and that you have generated certificate/token for sending pushes.
 For more infos see section [How to run example app on iOS](#how-to-run-example-app-on-ios)

 3. Add the following lines to the `didFinishLaunchingWithOptions` method in the AppDelegate.m/AppDelegate.swift file of your iOS project

 Objective-C:

 ```objc
 if (@available(iOS 10.0, *)) {
   [UNUserNotificationCenter currentNotificationCenter].delegate = (id<UNUserNotificationCenterDelegate>) self;